 Financial performance summary

-Revenue remained strong and was $23.4 million higher than 2018-19 predominately due to:
+Revenue was $54.8 million higher than budget predominantly due to:

-- strong water sales due to warm and dry weather conditions through the year, albeit lower than 2018-19
+- strong water sales due to warm and dry weather conditions throughout the year

-- increased contributed assets arising from mains extensions contributions, infrastructure assets gifted to us from developers and capital contributions to us for work we perform.
+- significant contributed assets arising from mains extensions contributions, infrastructure assets gifted to us from developers and capital contributions to us for work we perform, as a result of increased development activities across the state

 Contributions to government

-As a significant revenue contributor to the South Australian Government, for the broader benefit of the people of South Australia, an amount of $481.6 million was paid in 2019-20.
-This saw $64.4 million of business operating expenditure contributed to other government agencies and/or councils.
-Within interest expense, $96.5 million was paid to the South Australian Financing Authority as guarantee fees and margins.
-Income tax equivalent of $92.6 million and dividend of $228.1 million was also paid.
+As a significant revenue contributor to the South Australian government, for the broader benefit of the people of South Australia, an amount of $275.4 million was paid in 2020-21.
+This saw $72.9 million of business operating expenditure contributed to other government agencies and/or councils.
+Within interest expense, $94.6 million was paid to the South Australian Financing Authority as guarantee fees and margins.
+An income tax equivalent of $25.7 million and a dividend of $82.1 million were also paid.

 Contributions to government